ashtongoh/ethlas-fs/README.md

   5) Hit buy -- you'll only need to pay for the gas fees.
 I intentionally removed fees so that it will be easier to test.
   6) Visit OpenSea Testnet to view your NFT: https://testnets.opensea.io/
   7) Check your transaction history on the webpage to view latest transaction

+## Signing off

+Always happy to build, make mistakes and learn from them.

+Cheers,
+Ashton